 Risks and Complications

-Risks are inherent to any surgical procedure.
-The most common risks are swelling, bruising, bleeding, infection, fluid, scarring, numbness, or a change in sensation to the affected area – this should improve after nerve damage has repaired itself.
-Once the healing process is complete, it is essential to maintain a balanced diet.
+The final outcome may take up to twelve months as the affected area improves after nerve damage has repaired itself.
+Once the healing development is complete, it is essential to maintain a balanced diet and healthy lifestyle.
 An unhealthy diet will invariably lead to weight gain which will stretch the skin and increase the possibility of heavy, permanent scarring.
-In most cases abdominoplasty produces excellent results, and with a balanced diet and regular exercise, the results are long lasting.
+In most cases, tummy tuck produces admirable results, and with a balanced diet and regular exercise, the results are long lasting.